autocloudarc/0026-azure-automation-plus-dsc-lab/README.md

 You may deviate, ommit, add or re-sequence these steps as necessary to meet your test/dev/training requirements.
 Please NOTE that this project is primarily for training and NOT recommended for production.

+For a hands-on excercise or training/class scenario, where all attendees will be deploying their own lab, a single subscription can be used, but you may have to request increases in core or other resource limits by submitting an Azure support ticket through this subscription.
+You may also consider assigning a seperate subscription to each attendee so that resource limits will not be exceeded.
+Special care was taken to ensure that multiple attendees can perform simultaneous deployments without resource name conflicts within the same subscription.
+This is due to the student numbers assigned to each attendee, and supports numbers from 0-16.
+For example, the ## symbols below represents the student number of the VMs, ranging from 0-16.

 1. Build the AZRDEV##01 server as a jump/dev DSC pull server using desired state configuration in local push configuration mode.
 2. Build the AZRWEB##01 web server as a web server using push mode remotely from AZRDEV##01.
 3. Build the AZRADS##01 domain controller as a domain controller using push mode remotely from AZRDEV##01.